 - Spend time spotting Sri Lanka’s diverse birdlife

-- Visit a tea factory to learn the art of making tea
+- Visit a tea factory in the hills to learn the art of making tea

 - Accommodation in a shared double / twin room